Skip to main content

 Obligatory trader participation: Traders are not obligated to participate in ADR procedures except for the joint conciliation procedures.

 Outcome: ADR bodies offer different types of procedures.
-Mediation procedures are always terminated by a proposal that only become binding on consumers and traders if both parties accept them.
-On the contrary, arbitration procedures end with binding decisions.
+Mediation procedures are always terminated by a proposal that only becomes binding on consumers and traders if both parties accept them.
+On the contrary, ADR procedures end with binding decisions, at least for the traders.

 In the communication (telephone, internet and postal services), paid TV, electricity, gas, water, finances and insurance sectors, consumers are required to carry out ADR procedures before they can go to court.